awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

    1. **Tenancy**—Specify whether to run on shared hardware \(default\) or a dedicated instance\.

-   1. **Quantity**—The number instances for which to reserve capacity\.
+   1. **Quantity**—The number of instances for which to reserve capacity\.
 If you specify a quantity that exceeds your remaining On\-Demand Instance limit for the selected instance type, the request is denied\.

 1. Configure the following settings in the **Reservation details** section:

    1. **Reservation Ends**—Choose one of the following options:
       + **Manually**—Reserve the capacity until you explicitly cancel it\.
-      + **Specific time**—Cancels the capacity reservation automatically at the specified date and time\.
+      + **Specific time**—Cancel the capacity reservation automatically at the specified date and time\.

    1. **Instance eligibility**—Choose one of the following options:
       + **open**—\(Default\) The Capacity Reservation matches any instance that has matching attributes \(instance type, platform, and Availability Zone\)\.
 If you launch an instance with matching attributes, it is placed into the reserved capacity automatically\.
-      + **targeted**—The Capacity Reservation only accepts instances that have matching attributes \(instance type, platform, and Availability Zone\), and explicitly target the reservation\.
+      + **targeted**—The Capacity Reservation only accepts instances that have matching attributes \(instance type, platform, and Availability Zone\), and that explicitly target the reservation\.

 1. Choose **Request reservation**\.